CV

 "Decision Analysis and Artificial Intelligence", who took place

 at Toulouse, 9-22/9/2001.
-I was chair of the 1st ALGODEC Conference in 2009 and I am now
+I was chair of the 1st

-serving as chair of the 2nd
+in 2009 as well as of the 2nd

 International Conference on Algorithmic Decision Theory, DIMACS, Rutgers University,